BIGJRA/BIGJRA.github.io/reborn.md

     - Psychic
     - Cosmic Power

 The last Elite Four member is a child who will destroy your team with her Psychic and Fairy types on top of the Starlight Arena.
-Of course, Psychic and Fairy moves are boosted here, and Dark moves get a Fairy subtyping, taking away one of Metagross' weaknesses.
+Psychic and Fairy moves are boosted here, and Dark moves get a Fairy subtyping, taking away one of Metagross' weaknesses.
 There are further boosts for Ninetales' Aurora Beam, Gardevoir's Signal Beam, Starmie's Flash Cannon, Gardevoir and Ninetales' Moonblast, Sylveon's Swift, and a massive boost for Mega Metagross' Meteor Mash that shreds almost any Pokemon that doesn't resist it.
 Starmie with its seed and ability gets +3 SpA upon switch in, which paired with its high speed and coverage moves, means danger.
 Defensively, Cosmic Power and Wish are boosted, so Sylveon and Jirachi can potentially tank you.
 Ninetales' Aurora Veil is also always enabled.

 If you want to win this one, as usual I think you can get away with taking advantage of the field yourself.
 Your own Meteor Mash, Mirror Shot, and Moonblast can all be potentially viable here.
 Wish and Moonlight heal more than usual, and Cosmic Power works for you too, so you can take advantage of the lack of priority aside from Bullet Punch to set up a tank of your own.
 Any weather condition will turn off the type boosts and the Fairy subtyping for Dark moves, so if you want to neuter her offensive power to some extent you can change the weather.
 We can't destroy the field or change it naturally, so make use of your teams synergy and the field effect to win this one.